Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Diffusion Model Safety

 \subsubsection{Inference Guidance}

 Inference guidance methods steer pre-trained diffusion models to generate safe images by incorporating additional auxiliary information and specific guidance during the inference process.

 \paragraph{Input Guidance} This type of guidance use additional input text to steer the model toward safe content. \textbf{SLD} \cite{schramowski2023safe} adjusts noise predictions during inference based on a text condition and unsafe concepts, guiding generation towards the intended prompt while avoiding unsafe content, without requiring fine-tuning.
-It also introduces the I2P benchmark, a dataset for testing inappropriate content generation.
+It also introduces the I2P benchmark, a dataset for testing inappropriate content generation. \textbf{PromptGuard} \cite{yuan2025promptguard} learns a safety soft prompt within the text embedding space and appends it as a suffix to every user prompt, steering the T2I model away from NSFW outputs without altering its weights.

 \paragraph{Input \& Output Guidance} This type of methods prevent harmful inputs and control NSFW outputs. \textbf{Ethical-Lens} \cite{cai2024ethical} employs a plug-and-play framework, using an LLM for input text revision (Ethical Text Scrutiny) and a multi-headed CLIP classifier for output image modification (Ethical Image Scrutiny), ensuring alignment with societal values without retraining or internal changes.